RUKAYAT-CODER/bunnychess/README.md

 ## Scope of the project
 This is a toy project designed to experiment with NestJS microservices and gRPC, leveraging NATS JetStream and its persistent queues to demonstrate how it can be used to build fault-tolerant distributed systems.
 The microservices are stateless and horizontally scalable, with Redis used to maintain game state.
-To support Redis Cluster scaling, no dynamically computed keys are used in Lua scripts.
 A more traditional stateful server approach was intentionally avoided, as it would have reduced the project to a load-balancing exercise between server instances while keeping the game state in memory.

 ## Quick start